Note

 Edit network proxy or firewall rules

-If your application connects to the internet via a proxy or a firewall, you might need to update the rules to communicate with Profiler.
+If your application connects to the internet by using a proxy or a firewall, you might need to update the rules to communicate with the .NET Profiler.

-The IPs used by Application Insights Profiler are included in the Azure Monitor service tag.
-For more information, see Service tags documentation.
+The IP addresses used by Application Insights Profiler for .NET are included in the Azure Monitor service tag.
+For more information, see Azure service tags overview.

 Support

-If you still need help, submit a support ticket in the Azure portal.
+If you still need help, submit a support ticket by selecting the question mark icon in the Azure portal.
 Include the correlation ID from the error message.